MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver-content.md

 ### Azure Storage

 Some organizations use standard storage for their application servers.
 Standard managed disks aren't supported.
-See [SAP note 1928533](http://service.sap.com/sap/support/notes/1928533) (SAP Service Marketplace account required).
+See [SAP note 1928533](http://service.sap.com/sap/support/notes/1928533).
+(SAP Service Marketplace account required.)
 We recommend that you use premium [Azure managed disks](/azure/storage/storage-managed-disks-overview) in all cases.
 Note that a recent update to [SAP note 2015553](https://launchpad.support.sap.com/#/notes/2015553) excludes the use of Standard HDD storage and Standard SSD storage for a few specific use cases.

 Application servers don't host business data.
 So you can also use the smaller P4 and P6 premium disks to help minimize cost.
 Doing so also allows you to benefit from the [single-instance VM SLA](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_6) if you have a central SAP stack installation.